Indonesian language: Geographical distribution

-In 2010, Indonesian had 42.8 million native speakers and 154.9 million second-language speakers, who speak it alongside their local mother tongue, giving a total number of speakers in Indonesia of 197.7 million.
+According to the 2020 census, Indonesian had 71.9 million native speakers and 176.6 million second-language speakers, who speak it alongside their local mother tongue, giving a total number of speakers in Indonesia of 248.5 million.
 It is common as a first language in urban areas, and as a second language by those residing in more rural parts of Indonesia.
+Globally, Ethnologue (2025) estimates about 75 million native speakers and 177.2 million second-language speakers, for a total of 252 million.

-The VOA and BBC use Indonesian as their standard for broadcasting in Malay.
+The VOA and BBC use Indonesian as one of their standard language for broadcasting.
 In Australia, Indonesian is one of three Asian target languages, together with Japanese and Mandarin, taught in some schools as part of the Languages Other Than English programme.
 Indonesian has been taught in Australian schools and universities since the 1950s.

 In East Timor, which was occupied by Indonesia between 1975 and 1999, Indonesian is recognized by the constitution as one of the two working languages (the other being English), alongside the official languages of Tetum and Portuguese.
-It is understood by the Malay people of Australia's Cocos Keeling Islands in the Indian Ocean, also in some parts of the Sulu area of the southern Philippines and traces of it are to be found among people of Malay descent in Sri Lanka, South Africa, and other places.

 Indonesian as a foreign language

-Indonesian is taught as a foreign language in schools, universities and institutions around the world, especially in Australia, the Netherlands, Japan, South Korea, Timor Leste, Vietnam, Taiwan, the United States, and England.
+Indonesian is taught as a foreign language in schools, universities and institutions around the world, especially in Australia, the Netherlands, Japan, South Korea, Timor-Leste, Vietnam, Taiwan, the United States, and the United Kingdom.

+As the national language of a majority-Muslim country, Indonesian unites diverse communities and reflects broader traditions of religious tolerance and peaceful coexistence.
+Its vocabulary, drawing from Arabic, local languages, and colonial histories, stands as a marker of Indonesia’s inclusive, pluralistic society.

 Official status

 Indonesian is the official language of Indonesia, and its use is encouraged throughout the Indonesian archipelago.
 It is regulated in Chapter XV, 1945 Constitution of Indonesia about the flag, official language, coat of arms, and national anthem of Indonesia.
 Also, in Chapter III, Section 25 to 45, Government regulation No. 24/ 2009 mentions explicitly the status of the Indonesian language.

-Indonesian functions as a symbol of national identity and pride, and is a lingua franca among the diverse ethnic groups in Indonesia.
-The language serves as the national and official language, the language of education, communication, transaction and trade documentation, the development of national culture, science, technology, and mass media.
+Indonesian functions as a symbol of national identity and pride, and is a lingua franca among the diverse ethnic groups in Indonesia and the speakers of vernacular Malay dialects and Malay creoles.
+The Indonesian language serves as the national and official language, the language of education, communication, transaction and trade documentation, the development of national culture, science, technology, and mass media.
 It also serves as a vehicle of communication among the provinces and different regional cultures in the country.